ajf1006/SPS-30/README.md

 The *local_server* directory contains the files needed to run a flask app on the local server.

-The *sensor* directory contains the that read the sensor and sent its data to the local server.
+The *sensor* directory contains the files that read the sensor and sent its data to the local server.